xiv-stats/xiv-sim-documentation/MechanicEvents.md

 ### EndMechanic <a name="EndMechanic"/>

-This event will cause the mechanic to destroy itself immediately.
+Causes the mechanic to destroy itself immediately.
 This is usually used in persistent events to end them early (twister puddle exploding, etc).

 (This event does not have any properties.)